jontapia/nerve-legal/index.md

 Terms & Conditions
-These terms and conditions apply to the Nerve: Build Your Confidence app for mobile devices, together with any related services operated by Jonathan Tapia (collectively, the "Application").
+These terms and conditions apply to the Flinch: Build Your Confidence app for mobile devices, together with any related services operated by Jonathan Tapia (collectively, the "Application").
 Jonathan Tapia is hereby referred to as the "Service Provider".

 By downloading or using the Application, you agree to these Terms and Conditions.
 You should read them carefully before using the Application.